dataesr/scanr-ui-local/doc_network/bso.md

 ## 2.2 Publication metadata enrichment to produce different mapping

-Each publication in the scanR corpus goes through a systematic enrichment pipeline, including author and affiliation disambiguation, full-text parsing, topic detection.
+Each publication in the scanR corpus goes through a systematic enrichment pipeline, including author and affiliation disambiguation, full-text parsing and topic detection.

 For authors, the French-specific persistent identifier (PID) [https://www.idref.fr](https://www.idref.fr) is used.
 Its coverage, even if not perfect, for French affiliated authors is strong thanks to the deep linking between idref and the PhD thesis registration in France.
 Specific heuristics have been implemented to disambiguate names and link them to idref.

 For affiliations, again French specific PID are used, especially [https://sirene.fr](https://sirene.fr) and [http://rnsr.fr](http://rnsr.fr).
 SIRENE is a national (French) PID for public and private institutions.
 RNSR is a French PID for the research structures like laboratories.
-A specific module based on Elasticsearch [https://github.com/dataesr/affiliation-matcher](https://github.com/dataesr/affiliation-matcher) has been implemented to automatically link pblications to those PIDs [@lhote_using_2021].
+A specific module based on Elasticsearch [https://github.com/dataesr/affiliation-matcher](https://github.com/dataesr/affiliation-matcher) has been implemented to automatically link publications to those PIDs [@lhote_using_2021].

-For topics, wikidata identifiers has been used using the entity-fishing module [https://github.com/kermitt2/entity-fishing](https://github.com/kermitt2/entity-fishing) cf [@foppiano2020entity].
+For topics, wikidata identifiers have been linked using the entity-fishing module [https://github.com/kermitt2/entity-fishing](https://github.com/kermitt2/entity-fishing) [@foppiano2020entity].

 Other enrichments, like software detection are also present.
-These are based on software mentions detections using GROBID and Softcite at scale on the French corpus [@bassinet:hal-04121339].
+These are based on software mentions detections using GROBID and Softcite at scale on the French publications corpus [@bassinet:hal-04121339].

 ## 2.3 Elasticsearch implementation

 To identify the strongest links, it would be too costly to go through the entire corpus.
 We have pre-calculated the links at the level of each publication.
 So, if a publication is linked to 3 themes, T1, T2 and T3, a pre-calculated field, at publication level, contains all T1-T2, T1-T3 and T2-T3 pairs.
 This co_topics field represents the co-appearance links within the publication.
 We then use elasticsearch's aggregation functionality to list the most present links, very efficiently.
 By default, we limit ourselves to the top 2000 links to ensure optimal performance.

+At the publication level, the pairs are calculated for authors, institutions, laboratories, software, fundings and countries too.

 In practice, a PID is also stored (the wikidata for topics, for example) to disambiguate entities.
 In practice, for a given query, elasticsearch returns a response containing the strongest links, for example: